Saint John, U.S. Virgin Islands: Government

 Since 1917, the U.S. Virgin Islands are an organized, unincorporated territory of the United States.
 Its residents are U.S. citizens, but they cannot vote in presidential elections.

 Until 1970, governors of the territory were appointed by the US president.
 Since that year, residents of the island have elected a territorial governor and lieutenant governor, and fifteen senators to the legislature, representing all three islands.
 Seven are elected from the district of Saint Croix, seven from the district of Saint Thomas and Saint John, and one senator at-large (who must be a resident of Saint John) are elected for two-year terms to the unicameral Virgin Islands Legislature.

 Residents of the Virgin Islands also elect a delegate to the US Congress, who has non-voting status in that body.

 Saint John has no local government; however, the Governor appoints an administrator for the island.
-Having no official powers, this figure acts more as an adviser to the Governor and as a spokesperson for the Governor's policies.
+Having no official powers, this figure acts more as an advisor to the Governor and as a spokesperson for the Governor's policies.

 The main political parties in the U.S. Virgin Islands are the Democratic Party of the Virgin Islands, the Independent Citizens Movement (ICM), and the Republican Party of the Virgin Islands.
 Additional candidates run as independents.

 Voting

-Saint John is divided into the following subdistricts (with population as per the 2020 U.S. Census):
+Saint John is divided into the following subdistricts (with population as per the 2020 U.S. census):